BrunoSaPa/BrunoSaPa/README.md

 ## About Me
 - Currently studying at **Universidad Panamericana**, pursuing a degree in **Systems Engineering & Computer Graphics** — graduating in 2029
 - Passionate about **businesses in software** and turning ideas into scalable products
-- Currently working on making **logistics accessible and easy to use for everyone in Mexico**
+- Currently working on making **logistics accessible and easy to use for everyone in Mexico**  shameless plug www.sendit.lat
 - Learning **computer vision**
 - Love creating **end-to-end products**: from concept → design → code → physical prototype
 - I like designing rectangles (iykyk)